MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Rahul Rade, Seyed-Mohsen Moosavi-Dezfooli. *ICLR 2022*
   - Key Word: Adversarial Training.
   - <details><summary>Digest</summary> We closely examine the changes induced in the decision boundary of a deep network during adversarial training.
 We find that adversarial training leads to unwarranted increase in the margin along certain adversarial directions, thereby hurting accuracy.
 Motivated by this observation, we present a novel algorithm, called Helper-based Adversarial Training (HAT), to reduce this effect by incorporating additional wrongly labelled examples during training.

+- Adversarial Patch Attacks and Defences in Vision-Based Tasks: A Survey. [[paper]](https://arxiv.org/abs/2206.08304)
+  - Abhijith Sharma, Yijun Bian, Phil Munz, Apurva Narayan.
+  - Key Word: Adversarial Patach Attacks and Defenses; Survey.
+  - <details><summary>Digest</summary> Adversarial attacks in deep learning models, especially for safety-critical systems, are gaining more and more attention in recent years, due to the lack of trust in the security and robustness of AI models.
+Yet the more primitive adversarial attacks might be physically infeasible or require some resources that are hard to access like the training data, which motivated the emergence of patch attacks.
+In this survey, we provide a comprehensive overview to cover existing techniques of adversarial patch attacks, aiming to help interested researchers quickly catch up with the progress in this field.
+We also discuss existing techniques for developing detection and defences against adversarial patches, aiming to help the community better understand this field and its applications in the real world.

+- Catastrophic overfitting is a bug but also a feature. [[paper]](https://arxiv.org/abs/2206.08242) [[code]](https://github.com/gortizji/co_features)
+  - Guillermo Ortiz-Jiménez, Pau de Jorge, Amartya Sanyal, Adel Bibi, Puneet K. Dokania, Pascal Frossard, Gregory Rogéz, Philip H.S.
+Torr.
+  - Key Word: Adversarial Robustness; Robust Overfitting.
+  - <details><summary>Digest</summary> We find that the interplay between the structure of the data and the dynamics of AT plays a fundamental role in CO.
+Specifically, through active interventions on typical datasets of natural images, we establish a causal link between the structure of the data and the onset of CO in single-step AT methods.
+This new perspective provides important insights into the mechanisms that lead to CO and paves the way towards a better understanding of the general dynamics of robust model construction.

 - Adversarial Vulnerability of Randomized Ensembles. [[paper]](https://arxiv.org/abs/2206.06737) [[code]](https://github.com/hsndbk4/arc)
   - Hassan Dbouk, Naresh R. Shanbhag. *ICML 2022*